johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{align*}
 $$

-Now we can have probabilites effectively ranging from 0% to 100%.
+Now we can have probabilities effectively ranging from 0% to 100%.
 This allows the model to overcome the high bias problem and better fit the training data.
 For the toy example we have been using, it really wasn't necessary to use a scaling factor, but in practice it would be.
 The ArcFace and NormFace papers take different approaches to how the scaling factor is specified.
-NormFaces adds a new scaling factor parameter which is learned during training, while ArcFace uses a hyperparameter.
+NormFace adds a new scaling factor parameter which is learned during training, while ArcFace uses a hyperparameter.

 Another thing to address is that when we started I explained that we need embeddings with meaningful spatial relationships so that we can reliably handle classes not in the training data.
 However, so far, I've only shown examples for classes the model has seen during training.
 There are really two things we need for this to work: the embeddings need to be well clustered, and the embedding network must be able to generalize to unseen classes.
 The first part is what we have been focusing on here.
 Unfortunately, to get an embedding network that can generalize to unseen classes would take a much greater diversity of classes.
-Five classes representing digits is simply not enough for the embedding network to abstract that qualities that make a symbol distinct from any other symbol.
-For context, one of the smallest datasets you might use for training a face identification model is the VGGFace2 dataset with approximately 9,000 unique identities.
+Five classes representing digits is simply not enough for the embedding network to abstract the qualities that make a symbol distinct from any other symbol.
+For context, one of the smallest datasets you might use for training a face identification model is the VGGFace2 dataset with approximately 9,000 unique identities—far more diversity than our toy dataset provides.

 ## Conclusion

-Here we used a toy example of classifying 5 digits (digits 0-4) of the MNIST dataset to train and compare three different models: a standard softmax model, a normalized softmax model, and an ArcFace model.
-We examined how well clustered the embeddings are for each model both visually and by using the Dunn Index.
-We saw that the standard softmax leaves room for improvement in clustering quality.
-We then looked at how the normalized softmax improves the clustering quality by normalizing the embeddings and class centers before computing the logits, forcing the model to focus on minimizing the angle between the embeddings and class centers.
-Finally, we looked at how ArcFace improves the clustering quality even further by adding a margin to the angle for the correct class during training, which pulls samples away from the class boundaries and towards the class centers.
+In this post, we used a toy example of classifying 5 digits (digits 0–4) from the MNIST dataset to train and compare three different models: a standard softmax model, a normalized softmax model, and an ArcFace model.
+We examined how well clustered the embeddings were for each model, both visually and using the Dunn Index.

+We saw that the standard softmax leaves significant room for improvement in clustering quality.
+The normalized softmax improves clustering by normalizing the embeddings and class centers before computing the logits, forcing the model to focus on minimizing the angle between embeddings and class centers.
+ArcFace builds on this by adding an angular margin to the correct class during training, pulling samples farther from class boundaries and closer to their class centers.

+Although our example was limited to a small set of classes, these same techniques form the foundation of state-of-the-art systems for tasks like face recognition.
+By understanding and applying them, you can create embedding spaces that are more discriminative, more robust, and better suited to downstream tasks that rely on meaningful spatial relationships between embeddings.